Editor's note: this post was originally published in February 2021 and updated in March 2022

 Let’s say your CTA was to get people on your website to book a meeting with sales.
 Now, let’s be optimistic and say that 10% of those people are willing to book a meeting with your sales team.
 So you end up with 5.6 meetings per 10,000 emails and a success rate of 0.056%.

-Then it was a flip of a coin whether or not you meet relevant people there.
-To be fair, you always meet interesting and memorable people at events.
-But for this purpose, I’m talking about those who need your services or solutions.
+To be fair, you always meet interesting and memorable people at events, but for this purpose, I’m talking about those who need your services or solutions.

 Let’s say that there are 6,000 people attending and 100 of those are potential prospects for you.
 So your chance to meet those people is around 1.7%.
 In one event day (7h) you can have around 80 five-minute intro meetings in your booth.

 So if we do the math, 80 x 1.7% = you probably end up meeting around one possible prospect in one day.